-Planning permission is not required to replace any windows/doors on houses that are single dwellings in the conservation area.
-It would also not be required to restore an existing outbuilding unless there are any material changes to the external appearance.
-To replace an outbuilding may require planning permission in a conservation area.
-A new dormer would require planning permission in a conservation area.
-However, planning permission can also be required for a new dormer outside a conservation area depending on the size of the dormer.
+Comment Despense

+Comment Response

+Concerns raised by residents living in the Planning permission is not required to

+proposed addition to the conservation area in replace any windows/doors on houses that

+High Bungay Road due to further planning are single dwellings in the conservation area.

+restrictions that would result in terms of It would also not be required to restore an

+replacing windows/doors, adding dormers existing outbuilding unless there are any

+and replacing/restoring outbuildings.
+General material changes to the external appearance.

+concern about additional costs that would To replace an outbuilding may require

+result when wanting to carryout works.
+The planning permission in a conservation area.

+historic merit of area was also questioned die A new dormer would require planning

+to the inappropriate alterations that have permission in a conservation area.
+However,

+already been carried out. planning permission can also be required for

+a new dormer outside a conservation area

+depending on the size of the dormer.

+depending on the size of the donner.

+It is considered that, despite later

+inappropriate alterations to many of the

+houses in High Bungay Road in the

+additional area proposed, the form,

+proportion, surviving detailing and material

+finishes of buildings still makes a positive

+contribution to the historic character of street

+views.
+The additional area proposed in High

+Bungay Road, despite later alterations, still

+retains some of its historic character which is

+considered worthy of retention as an addition

+to the conservation area.
+Also, at the south

+end the number of matures trees and listed

+property, No.25, define a clear end boundary

+to the conservation area and provide an

+attractive gateway to it.
+Although no.34

+allaouro galonay lo n. minoagii no.04

-It is considered that, despite later inappropriate alterations to many of the houses in High Bungay Road in the additional area proposed, the form, proportion, surviving detailing and material finishes of buildings still makes a positive contribution to the historic character of street views.
-The additional area proposed in High Bungay Road, despite later alterations, still retains some of its historic character which is considered worthy of retention as an addition to the conservation area.
-Also, at the south end the number of matures trees and listed property, No.25, define a clear end boundary to the conservation area and provide an attractive gateway to it.
-Although no.34 stands alone as a brick bungalow is distinct mid-2oth character and symmetry add interest to the street scene, its trees are also prominent in street views.
-Concern was raised about property being devalued as a result of being included in the conservation area.
+stands alone as a brick bungalow is distinct mid-2oth character and symmetry add interest to the street scene, its trees are also prominent in street views.
+Concern was raised about property being de- valued as a result of being included in the conservation area.
 Research carried out by the London School of Economics in 2012 indicates that being in a conservation area usually adds value to properties.